camling/amling-calendar-block/README.md

 ## About

-Uusing a custom WordPress block choose from the latest events from your Signups calendar or enter the ID of an event and have the content added to your block automaticlly.
+Using a custom WordPress block choose from the latest events from your Signups calendar or enter the ID of an event and have the content added to your block automaticlly.

 ## Installation / Usage